shibusa/webcluster/README.md

   ```
 ## Discovered Limitations
 - [nginx high availability](https://www.nginx.com/products/feature-matrix/) is not available in the open source version.
 This can potentially be bypassed with a separate, dedicated networking load balancer and multiple nginx hosts.
 Alternatively mutliple nginx hosts behind a source NAT.
-- Virtualbox isn't supported by [vagrant up --parallel](https://www.vagrantup.com/docs/cli/up.html#no-parallel).
+- Virtualbox isn't supported by [vagrant up --parallel](https://www.vagrantup.com/docs/virtualbox/usage.html).
 This means provisioning happens sequentially.
-Potential work around is breaking cluster into separate vagrantfiles and then using a separate wrapper to multithread them.
-Theoretically, other [providers](https://www.vagrantup.com/docs/providers/) are more capable, a non-wrapper method is possible with Vagrant being installed along with it.
+Potential work around is using a separate wrapper to check node names via vagrant status, then starting nodes up in a multithreaded manner.
+Other [providers](https://www.vagrantup.com/docs/providers/) are more capable, a non-wrapper method is possible with Vagrant being installed along with it.

 ## To Do List
-- Implement sparsecheckout to simplify clone requests to nodes.
-- Clean up django configurations to ensure it's production ready.
-- Figure out how to properly implement https across web stack.
-- Secure the database and the connection between the uwsgi nodes and the database itself.
+- [ ] Secure the database and the connection between the uwsgi nodes and the database itself.
-- Redundant database.
+- [ ] Redundant database.
-- Potentially implement a repo cache to minimize calls to the internet for software/dependencies.
+- [ ] Potentially implement a repo cache to minimize calls to the internet for software/dependencies/github clone.
-- Figure out a way where static IP addressing is unnecessary.
+- [ ] Figure out a way where static IP addressing is unnecessary.
-- Determine if SELINUX is a must.
+- [ ] Determine if SELINUX is a must.
 Potentially infrastructure dependent.
 I.E. Proper firewalls/ACLs/VLANs.
+- [ ] Convert BASH scripts to Python for readability/coding simplicity